 What is Siam Park officially?

-For very little ones there are 2 mini water parks.
-For in-the-middle children and scaredy-cat adults there are loads of family-friendly rides with the perfect balance of excitement and safety.
+For the very little ones, there are 2 mini water parks.
+For in-the-middle children and scaredy-cat adults, there are loads of family-friendly rides with the perfect balance of excitement and safety.
 For everyone who likes a crazy adrenaline rush, there's a handful of high-speed slides that will leave your stomach in your throat.

 What is Siam Park really?